-The California Safe Drinking Water Act requires the state board, before ordering consolidation or extension of service, to, among other things, make a finding that consolidation of the receiving water system and subsumed water system or extension of service to the subsumed water system is appropriate and technically and economically feasible.
+The California Safe Drinking Water Act requires the state board, before ordering consolidation or extension of service, to, among other things, obtain written consent from any domestic well owner for consolidation or extension of service.
+The act makes any domestic well owner within the consolidation or extended service area that does not provide written consent ineligible, until consent is provided, for water-related grant funding, as specified.
+The act also requires the state board, before ordering consolidation or extension of service, to make a finding that consolidation of the receiving water system and subsumed water system or extension of service to the subsumed water system is appropriate and technically and economically feasible.
 The act defines "subsumed water system" for these purposes as the public water system, state small water system, or affected residences consolidated into or receiving service from the receiving water system.
-This bill would modify the provision that authorizes consolidation or extension of service if a disadvantaged community is reliant on a domestic well described above to instead authorize consolidation or extension of service if a disadvantaged community, in whole or in part, is reliant on domestic wells that consistently fail to provide an adequate supply of safe drinking water.
+This bill would modify the provision that authorizes consolidation or extension of service if a disadvantaged community is reliant on a domestic well described above to instead authorize consolidation or extension of service if a disadvantaged community, in whole or in part, is substantially reliant on domestic wells that consistently fail to provide an adequate supply of safe drinking water.
 Position: Watch Subject: Disadvantaged Communities, Water CALAFCO Comments: This bill allows the SWRCB to order an extension of service in the case a disadvantaged community has at least one residence that are reliant on a domestic well that fails to provide safe drinking water.
 It allows members of the disadvantaged community to petition the SWRCB to initiate the process.
 It allows the owner of the property to opt out of the extension.
 The bill also places limitations on fees, charges and terms and conditions imposed as a result of the extension of service.
 Finally, the extension of service does not require annexation in the cases where that would be appropriate.
 AB 600 (Chu D) Local government: organization: disadvantaged unincorporated communities.
-Current Text: Amended: 4/29/2019 html pdf Introduced: 2/14/2019 Last Amended: 4/29/2019 Status: 6/24/2019-Read second time.
+Current Text: Amended: 9/4/2019 httml pdf Introduced: 2/14/2019 Last Amended: 9/4/2019 Status: 9/5/2019-Read second time.
 Ordered to third reading.
 Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered 1st H louse 2nd l House Conc.
-Enrolled vetoed Chaptered Calendar:
+Enrolled Vetoed Chaptered 1st H ouse 2nd I House Conc.
+Emoned vetoeu Chaptereu Calendar:

-7/11/2019 #97 SENATE ASSEMBLY BILLS - THIRD READING FILE Summary:
+9/11/2019 #161 SENATE ASSEMBLY BILLS - THIRD READING FILE Summary: